The Producers (musical): West End (2004–2007)

 The Producers opened in London's West End at the Theatre Royal, Drury Lane, on November 9, 2004 and closed on January 6, 2007, after 920 performances.
 The production starred Nathan Lane, reprising the role of Max after Richard Dreyfuss was "let go" by the producers after finding that he was unable "to fulfil the rigours of the role", with four days to go before first previews.
 Lee Evans played Leo (Lane and Evans had worked together in the 1997 movie MouseHunt), with Leigh Zimmerman as Ulla, Nicolas Colicos as Franz Liebkind, Conleth Hill as Roger De Bris, and James Dreyfus as Carmen Ghia.

 The show enjoyed excellent box office success as it had in New York.
 Despite the departure of Lane from the show, it continued to enjoy strong sales.
+Leo Bloom was later played by John Gordon Sinclair and Reece Shearsmith.
 Max Bialystock was then played by Brad Oscar, Fred Applegate, and Cory English.
-Leo Bloom was later played by John Gordon Sinclair and Reece Shearsmith.

-UK tour (2007–2008)
+UK tours (2007–2015)

 A United Kingdom tour opened in Manchester on February 19, 2007, where it played for three months before moving on.
 English and Sinclair reprised their roles of Max and Leo, respectively, and Peter Kay was cast in the role of Roger.
-For the majority of the tour, which ran until early 2008, Joe Pasquale took over the role of Leo and Russ Abbot played Roger.
+For the majority of the tour, which ran until early 2008, Joe Pasquale and Reece Shearsmith took over the role of Leo and Russ Abbot played Roger.